FranzTamani/turBOT/testing-suite/readme.md

 - strip
 - upx (provided in `/bin`)

-## usage
+## Usage
-each test contains a makefile to reproduce compilation, as well as some other useful functions. there are: we recommend using _**Ubuntu 12.0.1 or later**
+Each test contains a makefile to reproduce compilation, as well as some other useful functions.
+We recommend using *Ubuntu 12.0.1 or later*

+Available actions for all tests are:
 - `make` -- compile and run
 - `make run` -- simply run output binary
 - `make memleaktest` -- run memory leak test with valgrind (on tests that require it)

-there may be more commands available on a test-by-test basis, so read each makefile to understand what is available to you.
+There may be more commands available on a test-by-test basis, so read each makefile to understand what is available to you.

 ## CI Testing
 The Makefile included in the root of the testing suite will traverse through all the tests.
 It checks that the SHA is different to ensure that the file is new and not just a copy.
 It will also try running turbot with the -A flag.
 To execute the tests, run make: